awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 Your user accounts must have Kerberos preauthentication enabled\.
 For detailed instructions on how to enable this setting, see [Ensure That Kerberos Pre\-authentication Is Enabled](ms_ad_tutorial_setup_trust_prepare_onprem.md#tutorial_setup_trust_enable_kerberos)\.
 For general information about this setting, go to [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.

 **Encryption types**
-AD Connector supports the following encryption types when authenticating to your Active Directory domain controllers:
+AD Connector supports the following encryption types when authenticating via Kerberos to your Active Directory domain controllers:
 + AES\-256\-HMAC
 + AES\-128\-HMAC
 + RC4\-HMAC

+## AWS Single Sign\-On Prerequisites<a name="prereq_aws_sso_ad_connector"></a>

+If you plan to use AWS Single Sign\-On \(AWS SSO\) with AD Connector, you need to ensure that the following are true:
++ Your AD Connector is set up in your AWS organization’s master account\.
++ Your instance of AWS SSO is in the same Region where your AD Connector is set up\.

+For more information, see [AWS SSO Prerequisites](https://docs.aws.amazon.com/singlesignon/latest/userguide/prereqs.html) in the AWS Single Sign\-On User Guide\.

 ## Multi\-Factor Authentication Prerequisites<a name="mfa_prereqs"></a>